doc-analysis/TableBank/README.md

 We use the open source framework Detectron
 [Girshick et al., 2018] to train models on the TableBank.
-Detectron is a high-quality and high-performance codebase for object detection research, which supports many state-ofthe- art algorithms.
+Detectron is a high-quality and high-performance codebase for object detection research, which supports many state-of-the-art algorithms.
 In this task, we use the Faster R-CNN algorithm with the ResNeXt [Xie et al., 2016] as the backbone network architecture, where the parameters are pre-trained on the ImageNet dataset.
 All baselines are trained using 4 P100